With our app, your smartphone can read your prescription labels out loud to you. It can even translate them into your language of choice!

-- 1. The patient, downloads and installs the Our Pills Talk Medication Safety App on to their mobile phone.
+- 1. The patient, downloads and installs the Our Pills Talk Medicine Safety App on to their mobile phone.

 - The pharmacist generates the patient’s personalized QR barcode on the prescription label and then sticks it onto the patient’s medication.

 - The patient, using their smartphone, scans this QR barcode, converting their doctor’s prescription information and instructions from text to speech.
 The patient confirms that this is their correct medication by listening to the scanned and spoken information.